-It is school policy to meet with the parents/guardians and the student following any out of school suspension.
-A clear understanding between the school and the parent/guardian is the best way to promote improved behavior by the student.
+It is our policy to hold a re-entry meeting with the parents/guardian and the student following any out of school suspension.
+We believe that a clear understanding between the school and the parent is the best way to promote improved behavior by the student.
+We also see this as an opportunity to explore what supports we may be able to put in place for the student.